Jai Field: 2024

 Ahead of the 2024 season, Field signed a four-year contract extension with Wigan.

 On 24 February, Field played in Wigan's 2024 World Club Challenge final victory over Penrith.

 On 8 June, Field played in Wigan's 2024 Challenge Cup final victory over Warrington.

 On 12 October, Field played in Wigan's 9-2 grand final victory over Hull Kingston Rovers.

 2025

-In round 2 of the 2025 Super League season, Field scored a hat-trick in Wigan's 46-4 victory over Hull F.C.
+In round 2 of the 2025 Super League season, Field scored a hat-trick in Wigan's 46–4 victory over Hull F.C.
 He won Super League player of the month for February.
 In March, Field suffered a hamstring injury in Wigan's Challenge Cup exit to Hull F.C.
-Later that month he signed a new four year deal, structured as a 2+1+1.
+Later that month he signed a new four-year deal, structured as a 2+1+1.
 At the end of season awards dinner, Field won Wigan Warriors Player of the Year, Players' Player of the Year, and Try of the Season.
 The next day, he was announced in the 2025 Super League Dream Team, marking his second inclusion.

 On 9 October 2025, Field played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+2026

+After a strong start to the 2026 campaign scoring four tries in three appearances, Jai Field was admitted to hospital with appendicitis on 3 March ruling him out for 4 to 6 weeks.

+On 30 May, Field played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.